 Michael has established the Michael Keith Halprin scholarship fund that will finance a $5000 annual scholarship for at least the next ten years.

-Michael said it was his hope to be able to fund the Halprin scholarship in perpetuity and he has made provision in his will to accomplish this.
-The scholarship will be awarded to a Year 12 Australian citizen on the basis of ATAR score and demonstrated financial need and be administered through the Monash Scholarships Office.
+Michael said it was his hope to be able to fund the Halprin scholarship in perpetuity and he has made provision in his Will to accomplish this.

 Michael comes from a family of pharmacists.
 His father and two of his uncles were pharmacists and Michael did his traineeship under his father, Harry.
 He initially owned a pharmacy in East Brunswick before joining forces with fellow Monash graduates Didimo Tonelli and Luigi Pierri to purchase pharmacies in Broadmeadows, Essendon and Ripponlea.

 Find out about eligibility and applying for the Michael Keith Halprin Scholarship.

 If you would like to make a difference to a future student, please consider donating to an existing scholarship today.
 To discuss setting up your own named scholarship or award, please contact Sally Cane, Development Manager, Pharmacy on +61 3 9903 4806 or email email@example.com.

 Vivien Le, Bachelor of Pharmacy (Honours) and Master of Pharmacy

 “Thank you so much for your generosity.
 I did not think I would get awarded a scholarship.
 I am very happy and grateful for your support.
 I will do my best in my studies.”
 Vivian Le